For updates, reports, and critical evaluation of UN activities, visit the UN Watch website

-The United Nations Charter (Chapter IV, Article 20) provides for the General Assembly to meet in special sessions:
+The United Nations Charter, Chapter IV, Article 20, provides for the General Assembly to meet in special sessions as deemed required:

 “The General Assembly shall meet in regular annual sessions and in such special sessions as occasion may require.
 Special sessions shall be convoked by the Secretary-General at the request of the Security Council or of a majority of the Members of the United Nations.”

 The First (1947) and Second (1948) Special Sessions of the General Assembly were convened to address questions concerning the then Palestine Mandate.

 First Special Session – 28 April – 15 May 1947.
 Created UN Special Committee on Palestine (UNSCOP).

 Second Special Session – 16 April – 14 May 1948.
 Addressed various matters involving the Palestine situation.

 The Eighth Special Session – 20 – 21 April 1978 – concerned the financing of the UN Interim Force in Lebanon (UNIFIL)

 - Requested or convened by the General Assembly